 Step 1.
 Arrange shiplap.

-I raided the scrap pile and picked out some pieces that fit together well into the rough shape of the shiplap sign.
+I raided the shiplap scrap pile and picked out some pieces that fit together well into the rough shape of the shiplap sign.

-If you’re looking to make this shiplap sign, you don’t necessarily need the shiplap pieces to fit together like we have.
+If you’re looking to make this shiplap sign, you don’t necessarily need the shiplap pieces to fit together as we have.
 You could use planked pieces pushed together or you could even buy premade shiplap and cut it down to size for the sign.

 Lay your shiplap down on a table and arrange it in a pattern that you like.
-I wanted to have some breaks in the shiplap for a more rustic look, but alternatively you could have three planks without the breaks in the horizontal pieces.
+I wanted to have some breaks in the shiplap for a more rustic look, but alternatively, you could have three planks without the breaks in the horizontal pieces.

 Step 2.
 Cut shiplap.

 Once your shiplap is laid out on the table, use a square to mark your cut lines on the shiplap to get your rectangle shape.
 I made my sign approximately 18” x 16”.

 Next, use a circular saw to the shiplap down to size.
 You should also use a miter saw.
 Learn more about different types of saws here.

 Step 3.
 Cut furring strips.

 Arrange your shiplap pieces into the shiplap sign shape on the table again and grab your furring strips.
 Measure and cut the furring strips down to size so they make a frame around the shiplap pieces.

 Step 4.
 Stain furring strips.

 Use an old rag to stain your furring strips with dark walnut stain.
 You may need to lightly sand the furring strips first if they are rough.

-Allow to the stain to dry 12+ hours before moving on.
+Allow the stain to dry 12+ hours before moving on.

 Step 5.
 Assemble your farmhouse sign.